 Virtual SAN Stretched Cluster enables active/active data centers that are separated by metro distance.

 VMware Cloud on AWS is an on-demand service that enables customers to run applications across vSphere-based cloud environments with access to a broad range of AWS services.
 Powered by VMware Cloud Foundation, this service integrates vSphere, vSAN and NSX along with VMware vCenter management, and is optimized to run on dedicated, elastic, bare-metal AWS infrastructure.
 ESXi hosts in VMware Cloud on AWS reside in an AWS availability Zone (AZ) and are protected by vSphere HA.

 A feature called Stretched Clusters for VMware Cloud on AWS is designed to protect against an AWS availability zone failure.
 Applications can span multiple AWS Availability Zones (AZ) within a VMware Cloud on AWS cluster.

-With Virtual SAN Stretched Cluster for VMware Cloud for AWS available as Stretched Clusters for VMware Cloud on AWS, applications like Oracle RAC that have stringent requirements such as very high SLA’s, continued high performance, and application availability can now take dual advantage of being deployed on the cloud along with having high availability across multiple AZ’s in the Stretched Clusters for VMware Cloud on AWS deployment model.
+With Virtual SAN Stretched Cluster for VMware Cloud for AWS available as Stretched Clusters for VMware Cloud on AWS, business-critical Oracle workloads that have stringent requirements such as very high SLA’s, continued high performance, and application availability can now take dual advantage of being deployed on the cloud along with having high availability across multiple AZ’s in the Stretched Clusters for VMware Cloud on AWS deployment model.

 The following highlights describes the deployment and migration strategies for moving Oracle workloads to VMware Cloud on AWS